Consensys/doc.goquorum/docs/HowTo/Configure/Bootnodes.md

 When adding bootnodes, you don't need to restart running nodes.
 By updating the `--bootnodes` option, the next time you restart the nodes, the nodes connect to the new bootnodes.

+To remove bootnodes, remove them from the `--bootnodes` option for each node.